 Kids love the concept of “unboxing,” which has become widely popular thanks to countless YouTube videos.
-That’s one of the many reasons why the new DreamWorks Animation show Gabby’s Dollhouse is getting so much buzz.
+That’s one of the many reasons why the new DreamWorks Animation show Gabby’s Dollhouse is such a hit.

 Inside Gabby’s Dollhouse